 Dude, bug spray.
 Bring a lot of it.
 Sunscreen is also important for you gringos that get sunburns through your clothing on rainy days.
 Walking poles also make you feel significantly more official, and help exponentially.
 Don’t be ashamed to use them.
 Also, bring your passport because you need it to get into Machu Picchu.
 It would suck to go through that trek and not even get to see the final destination.

 A positive attitude!!!

 One of the most underrated things is being energetic and optimistic.
-The day before the trek was the least confident I’d ever been about doing the trek, especially battling altitude sickness and general sickness.
+The day before the trek was the least confident I’d ever been about doing the trek.
+I was battling altitude sickness and actual sickness.
 That severe lack of confidence was a terrible attitude to have, and thankfully I get over funky moods pretty quickly.
-I was significantly more mentally prepared the next day, and had a pep in my step after I found myself doing fine with the altitude.
-Who knows if the mental preparation and positive attitude actually helped, but even if it was some weird placebo effect, I feel like it definitely helped me with the trek, just like the legendary, non-scientifically proven, effects of chewing coca leaves to deal with altitude.
+I was significantly more mentally prepared the next day, and even had a pep in my step after I found myself doing fine with the altitude.
+Who knows if the mental preparation and positive attitude actually helped.
+Even if it was some weird placebo effect, I feel like it definitely helped me with the trek.
+Hey, it could help as much as the legendary, non-scientifically proven, effects of chewing coca leaves to deal with altitude.

 The Actual Trek

-It is good to be prepared, but the Salkantay Trek itself is something that you should go into with almost no idea what you are going to see, so yeah, I’m not going to tell you anything about the actual trek.
+It is good to be prepared, but the Salkantay Trek itself is something that you should go into with almost no idea what you are going to see.
+Even though this is a Salkantay Trek guide, I’m not going to tell you anything about what you’ll see on the actual trek.
 It’s like finding out Darth Vader was Luke’s father before you got to see it yourself.
 Prepare your sense of wonder for some of the most incredible five days of your life.
-I know I posted some pictures, but just know that they do nearly no justice to what you are actually going to see.
+I know I posted some pictures, but they don’t do justice to what you are going to see.
 The experience is indescribable.